EnterpriseDB/repmgr/README.md

-When `repmgrd` is running with the option `monitoring_history=true`, it will constantly write standby node status information to the `monitoring_history` able, providing a near-real time overview of replication status on all nodes in the cluster.
+When `repmgrd` is running with the option `monitoring_history=true`, it will constantly write standby node status information to the `monitoring_history` table, providing a near-real time overview of replication status on all nodes in the cluster.

 The view `replication_status` shows the most recent state for each node, e.g.: